 Guerrilla testing works best in the early stages of the product development process.
 When you have a tangible design (wireframes or lo-fi prototypes) and to know whether you’re moving in the right direction or not.
 It’s always important to understand those test participants in Guerilla testing might not represent your product’s target audience.
 This is why guerrilla testing may not be perfect for testing specific products that require some specialized skills (ie, software for finance brokers).

 The tasks you select for your testing session play a critical role in whether the findings will be useful or not.
-Since it is impossible to test everything at once, you need to prioritize all possible interaction scenarios and select the most likely one (main user flow).
+Since it is impossible to test everything at once.
+You need to prioritize all possible interaction scenarios and select the most likely one (main user flow).
 Usually, people who participate in guerilla testing will give you a maximum of 5-10 minutes of their time.

 2. Moderated and Unmoderated Usability Testing